If there’s one thing I’m good at, it’s finding good stuff for cheap.

 Reality check!
 You need to get rid of a LOT of stuff before you move into your tiny house or little trailer.
 Lucky for you, you can kill two birds with one stone by doing this.

 When I decided that I was going to renovate what was once just another old 1969 Avalon and create, design, and live in what would become the COMET Camper, I knew I had to downsize big time.
 My biggest weakness and downfall?
-Vintage clothes.
+Vintage clothes and stuff.

 Holy shit, I had a crazy amount of vintage clothing.
 Shoes, accessories, housewares, fabric - if it was old, retro, cute, sparkly or unique I bought it.
-During that time, I was actually spending a lot of time on Etsy day dreaming about how cool it would be to start my own little business.
-But I didn’t know what to sell.
+I needed to earn money to fund the COMET project but I didn’t know what to sell.
 Finally it hit me (on the head, when it literally fell out of my closet shelf and landed on my face), that I had all the inventory I needed.
 I was living in a vintage clothing boutique, I just hadn’t put two and two together yet.

 So I set out to let go of 99% of what I owned and make money to fund my tiny home project in the process.
-I set up an Etsy shop, listed all my clothes, shoes etc, and watched as the money rolled in and my former life got packed up into USPS boxes and shipped out.
+I listed all my clothes, shoes etc, and watched as people bought my stuff and my former life got packed up into USPS boxes and shipped out.

 This process felt SO GOOD.